water slides

 “The expectations for a Florida water park are high; for a Universal water park, even higher.
 Happily, Universal’s Volcano Bay blows any and all expectations out of the water.
 Volcano Bay is superlative in every way, boasting four different themed areas, each inspired by various Polynesian islands and cultures.
 The park’s centerpiece (and namesake) is Krakatau, a massive, 200-foot-tall monolith.
 The volcano houses three slides, including the Ko’okiri Body Plunge, which, at 125 feet tall, is the tallest body slide in the country,” says Only In Your State

-10Best, the USA Today Brand, says, “Whether you’re looking for a few more thrills or simply to chill out, Universal’s Volcano Bay has you covered.
+10Best, a USA Today Brand, says, “Whether you’re looking for a few more thrills or simply to chill out, Universal’s Volcano Bay has you covered.
 This tropics-themed water park is full of lush tropical landscapes and centers around a volcano.
 Not to be missed are the Krakatau Aqua Coaster and the Kala & Tai Nui Serpentine Body Slides.
 And if you’re looking to save time, be sure to get a TapuTapu™.
 These waterproof wearables let you hold your place in line, one ride at a time, while continuing to explore the park.”

 Upgraded Points mentions, “the park offers a ton of watery fun for everyone.
 At the forefront of theme park technology, it also offers the Tapu Tapu wearables that let you wait in virtual lines, pay for your food, and play in the water without getting your wallet wet.”

 Note: This article was not paid for nor sponsored.
 StudyFinds is not connected to nor partnered with any of the brands mentioned and receives no compensation for its recommendations.
+This article may contain affiliate links in which we receive a commission if you make a purchase.

 Leave a Reply